 Let $\{C_w: w \in \S_r\}$ and $\{\C_w: w \in \S_r\}$ be the Kazhdan-Lusztig bases of the type $A$ Hecke algebra $\H_r$, which we refer to as the upper and lower canonical basis of $\H_r$, respectively.
 After working with these bases for a while, we have convinced ourselves that it is not particularly useful to look at both at once---one can work with one or the other and it is easy to go back and forth between the two (precisely, there is an automorphism $\theta$ of $\H_r$ such that $\theta(\C_w) = (-1)^{\ell(w)}C_w$).
 However, our recent work on the nonstandard Hecke algebra \cite{Bnsbraid, B4} has forced us to look at both these bases simultaneously.
 Before explaining how this comes about, let us describe our results and conjectures.

 Let $\field = \QQ(\u)$, where $\u$ is the Hecke algebra parameter, and let $M_\lambda$ be the $\field \H_r$-irreducible of shape $\lambda \vdash r$.
 The upper and lower canonical basis of $\H_r$ give rise to bases $\{C_Q : Q \in \text{SYT}(\lambda)\}$ and $\{\C_Q : Q \in \text{SYT}(\lambda)\}$ of $M_\lambda$, which we refer to as the upper and lower canonical basis of $M_\lambda$.
 These bases are not equivalent, and it appears to be a difficult and interesting question to understand the transition matrix $S(\lambda)$ between them (which is well-defined up to a global scale by the irreducibility of $ M_\lambda$).
-It turns out that $S(\lambda)$ is the identity at $\u =0$ and $\u = \infty$ (Theorem \ref{t transition C' to C}) and, though it is not completely clear what it should mean for an element of $\field$ to be non-negative, its entries appear to have some kind of non-negativity (see Conjecture \ref{cj non-negativity T T' D}).
+It turns out that $S(\lambda)$ is the identity at $\u =0$ and $\u = \infty$ (Theorem \ref{t transition C' to C}) and, though it is not completely clear what it should mean for an element of $\field$ to be nonnegative, its entries appear to have some kind of nonnegativity (see Conjecture \ref{cj non-negativity T T' D}).

-To compare the upper and lower canonical basis of $ M_\lambda$, we compare them both to seminormal bases of $M_\lambda$ (in the sense of \cite{RamSeminormal}) with respect to the chain of subalgebras $\H_1 \subseteq \cdots \subseteq \H_{r-1} \subseteq \H_r$, meaning that they are compatible with restriction along this chain (see Definition \ref{d seminormal}).
+To compare the upper and lower canonical basis of $ M_\lambda$, we compare them both to certain seminormal bases of $M_\lambda$ in the sense of \cite{RamSeminormal}.
+These bases are compatible with restriction along the chain of subalgebras $\H_1 \subseteq \cdots \subseteq \H_{r-1} \subseteq \H_r$ (see Definition \ref{d seminormal}).
 Specifically, we define an upper (resp. lower) seminormal basis which differs from the upper (resp. lower) canonical basis by a unitriangular transition matrix $T(\lambda)$ (resp. $T'(\lambda)$).
-It appears that these transition matrices also possess some kind of non-negativity property.
+It appears that these transition matrices also possess some kind of nonnegativity property.
 Since the restrictions $\H_{i-1} \subseteq \H_i$ are multiplicity-free, these seminormal bases differ from each other by a diagonal transformation $D(\lambda)$.
 Hence we have $S(\lambda) = T(\lambda) D(\lambda) T'(\lambda)^{-1}$.